keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 [^16]:	I will say here that there’s a lot more nuance to this.
 If you’re a historian, don’t @ me, bro.
 I know I’ve skipped a lot.
 I know a lot of the points I’ve made could be argued for or against.
 I’m just trying to write a semi-entertaining, hopefully, educational, article for people trying to understand the foundation of diets that have stupid rules like, “Don’t eat anything white.”
 Mmk?
 Mmk.

-[^17]:	Though I will admit, Catholicism still had a bit of a strangle hold on scientific study.
-Just ask Galileo.
+[^17]:	Though I will admit, Catholicism still had a bit of a say over scientific study.
+Just ask Galileo how much fun his 9 years of house arrest were.
+What? too soon?

 [^18]:	Albala.